Bogislaw von Bonin: Arrest

-Post World War II
+Post-war

 Bonin became a prisoner of war and started working as a freight forwarder in 1947, but later on for Daimler Benz.
-In 1952, he joined the "Amt Blank" (Bureau Blank, named after its director Theodor Blank), the predecessor of the later Federal Ministry of Defence, as the head of the subdivision "military planning", to map out a strategy for the German contribution to the European Defence Community.
+In 1952, he joined the "Amt Blank" (Bureau Blank, named after its director Theodor Blank), the predecessor of the later Federal Ministry of Defence, as the head of the military planning subdivision, to map out a strategy for the German contribution to the European Defence Community.
 However, he came into conflict with the Adenauer government, as he favoured a more neutral or independent German policy.
-In 1955, before the German Bundeswehr was established, Bonin was released and became a journalist.
+In 1955, before the German Bundeswehr was established, Bonin was released [from where/what?] and became a journalist.